checkmateeerree/radar_MAPPSS/README.md

 Select the Firmware to flash (e.g. D2GL_SC_FMCW.hex) Click on "Flash Firmware" button to start flashing the board Once finished, a "Successfully Flashed" popup message appears

-## Now you are done with the hardware setup, let's move on to the arduino set up

-### 1

-Open Arduino, and at the top left corner, you see "File".
-Click that, then click "Preferences".

-### 2

-Once in preferences, navigate to "Additional Boards Manager URLs" (it's near the bottom), and enter this link: https://github.com/Infineon/Assets/releases/download/current/package_infineon_index.json.
-Click OK.

-### 3

-Then, on the top left of Arduino, navigate to Tools, Board:, and Manage Boards.
-On the Boards manager, search up: **XMC Microcontroller**, and install the "Infineon's XMC Microcontroller" package.

-### 4

-Navigate back to Tools, Board: and now go to the "XMC Family" subsection, and select the "DEMO RADAR BB XMC4700" option.

-### 5

-Run the arduino program, and it should work!